Hood Amatur

 Defining the Hood Amateur

 The term "hood amateur" encapsulates several key characteristics.
 First and foremost, it signifies a DIY (Do-It-Yourself) approach to content creation.
-These creators often operate with minimal budgets, relying on resourcefulness and creativity to overcome financial constraints.
+Which means these creators often operate with minimal budgets, relying on resourcefulness and creativity to overcome financial constraints.
 They may repurpose everyday objects as props, enlist friends and family as cast and crew, and scout locations within their immediate surroundings.

 Secondly, hood amateurs are characterized by their authenticity and raw, unfiltered perspectives.
 They often focus on stories and experiences that are relatable to their local communities, capturing the nuances of everyday life with honesty and humor.
 Their content may reflect the challenges and triumphs of their neighborhoods, offering a counter-narrative to mainstream media representations.